-Unlike day traders, you are not sitting in front of your monitor watching all the flashing quotes.
+Minimal Time: Unlike day traders, you are not sitting in front of your monitor watching all the flashing quotes.
 You can view your charts once a day and decide if there is any options trade setting up.
-This is perfect for someone that is busy with another job, family commitments, or even enjoying retirement.
+This is perfect for someone that is busy with another job, family commitments or even enjoying retirement.

 Trading for a living does not have to mean living to trade.
 That is one of the major drawbacks of day trading but is one of the many benefits of options trading.